Holomorphic curves in exploded manifolds: virtual fundamental class: Weak products of Kuranishi categories

 \section{Weak products of Kuranishi categories}

 \

 In order to discuss gluing theorems for Gromov--Witten invariants, it is useful to have a notion of fiber products of Kuranishi structures or Kuranishi categories.
+The tropical gluing formula for Gromov--Witten invariants, equation (1) of \cite{gfgw}, is proved by expressing a Kuranishi category associated to some tropical curve $\gamma$ as a (weak) fiber product of Kuranishi categories associated to the vertices, $v$, of $\gamma$.
+We can decompose such a (weak) fiber product as a pullback, dealt with in Theorem \ref{pullback theorem}, and a (weak) product, defined below and dealt with in Theorem \ref{weak product theorem}.

 Because of our choice that all Kuranishi charts in an embedded Kuranishi structure should be compatible, and the related part \ref{K category t} of Definition \ref{K category}, and part \ref{Kcat open} of Definition \ref{Kcat}, the product of Kuranishi categories is no longer a Kuranishi category, because the obvious candidates for charts on the product will no longer be compatible.\footnote{Most other authors work with a version of Kuranishi structures that avoid this problem.
 Our embedded Kuranishi structure could be regarded as akin to a choice of good coordinate charts in Fukaya, Oh, Ohta and Ono's approach, \cite{KFOOO}.}

 Nevertheless, we can construct a weak product of Kuranishi categories by taking the product of charts, and then shrinking these charts appropriately to make them compatible.

 \begin{defn} Say that $\mathcal K$ is a weak product of some finite collection $\mathcal K_{v}$ of Kuranishi categories if the following holds: \begin{enumerate} \item $\mathcal K^{st}\subset \prod_{v}\mathcal K_{v}^{st}$ \item $\mathcal K^{hol}=\prod_{v}\mathcal K^{hol}$ \item For each chart $(\mathcal U_{i},V_{i},\hat f_{i}/G_{i})$ on $\mathcal K$, there are corresponding charts $(\mathcal U_{i_{v}},V_{i_{v}},\hat f_{i_{v}}/G_{i_{v}})$ on $\mathcal K_{v}$ so that \begin{itemize} \item $\mathcal U_{i}\subset\prod_{v}\mathcal U_{i_{v}}$; \item on $\mathcal U_{i}$, $V_{i}=\oplus_{v}V_{i_{v}}$; \item $G_{i}=\prod_{v}G_{i_{v}}$; \item $\hat f_{i}$ is a $G_{i}$--equivariant open subfamily of $\prod_{v}\hat f_{i_{v}}$; \item $\dbar\hat f_{i}$ is equal to $\prod_{v}\dbar\hat f_{i_{v}}$ restricted to $\ex F(\hat f_{i})\subset \prod_{v}\ex F(\hat f_{i_{v}})$. \end{itemize}